Willi Münzenberg: Political career

 In 1924, Münzenberg was elected to the Reichstag as a KPD member.
 He served until the KPD was banned in 1933.
 However, his parliamentary work was low profile: he did not play a leading role in debates and avoided factional struggle in public, preferring to concentrate on his propaganda work.
 Münzenberg was one of the few KPD leaders in 1933, and one of the few of working-class origin, which was a source of immense pride for him.

 During the Weimar period, Münzenberg earned the reputation of a brilliant propagandist.
 His first major success was an effort to raise money and food for the victims of the Russian famine of 1921, a task which had been entrusted to him by Lenin after he was removed from the leadership of the Communist Youth International.
 Münzenberg was reputed to have raised millions of dollars for aid to the Soviet Union during the famine through his famous organization Internationale Arbeiter-Hilfe (IAH; "Workers International Relief"), based in Berlin.
 IAH's efforts were valuable not only for the practical help they offered in terms of famine relief, but also due to their propaganda value for the communist movement in Germany and around the world.
 IAH also owned the Moscow-based film studio Mezhrabpomfilm, which employed 400 members of staff and produced films by Soviet directors including Vsevolod Pudovkin and Nikolai Ekk.
 Their films, as well as other Soviet productions, were distributed in Germany by its subsidiary Prometheus-Filmgesellschaft, including Battleship Potemkin, which became a major hit in Germany after receiving a poor reception in the Soviet Union.
 Prometheus also produced films in Germany, such as Kuhle Wampe, whose script was co-written by Bertolt Brecht.
-In 1924 he launched Arbeiter-Illustrierte-Zeitung, an illustrated weekly which became the most widely read socialist pictorial newspaper in Germany, achieving a circulation of almost half a million.
+In 1924 he launched Arbeiter-Illustrierte-Zeitung (AIZ), an illustrated weekly which became the most widely read socialist pictorial newspaper in Germany, achieving a circulation of almost half a million.
 AIZ was the most popular of a range of publications produced by Münzenberg, some of which were aimed at the Communist Party membership, but most of which were intended for a broader audience.
-After directing the Comintern's handling of the Sacco and Vanzetti case in 1925, Münzenberg took charge of the League against Imperialism, created in Brussels in 1927.
+After directing the Comintern's handling of the Sacco and Vanzetti case in 1925, Münzenberg took charge of the League Against Imperialism, created in Brussels in 1927.
 In addition, Münzenberg worked closely with the Comintern and the Soviet secret police (known as the Cheka in 1917–22 and as the OGPU in 1922–34) to advance the Communist cause internationally.